 Restricted cash represents the Company's cash held by counterparties as collateral against the Company's Swaps and/or repurchase agreements.
-Restricted cash, which earns interest, is not available to the Company for general corporate purposes, but may be applied against amounts due to Swap or repurchase agreement counterparties or returned to the Company when the collateral requirements are exceeded or at the maturity of the Swap or repurchase agreement.
-The Company had restricted cash, held as collateral against its Swaps of \$39.9 million and \$70.7 million at June 30, 2009 and December 31, 2008, respectively.
-(See Notes 5 and 8.)
+Restricted cash, which earns interest, is not available to the Company for general corporate purposes, but may be applied against amounts due to counterparties to the Company's repurchase agreements and/or Swaps, or returned to the Company when the collateral requirements are exceeded or at the maturity of the Swap or repurchase agreement.
+The Company had restricted cash held as collateral against its Swaps of \$44.0 million and \$70.7 million at September 30, 2009 and December 31, 2008, respectively.
+(See Notes 4 and 8)